 Exploring the Trails

-There are 29 miles of trails in this park, and you’ll be sure to find trails that meet your needs.
-One and a half miles are available for those with disabilities, and these include Tumbled Rocks Trail and Grottos Trail.
-There are also four miles available for off-road biking, if you’ve brought your bicycle with you on this trip.
+There are 29 miles of hiking in this park on 17 different trails, so you’ll be sure to find one or two that meet your needs.
+One and a half miles of trails are available for those with disabilities, and these include Tumbled Rocks Trail and Grottos Trail.
+You can make the entire 13.7-mile Ice Ace Trail Loop or just do the easy 0.5-mile Group Camp Trail or the 0.8-mile Parfrey’s Glen Trail.
+There are also four miles available for off-road biking if you’ve brought your bicycle with you on this trip.

-That’s right, you can still go geocaching in the winter time.
-Geocaching is a modern day version of going on a scavenger hunt.
+That’s right; you can still go geocaching in the wintertime.
+Geocaching is a modern-day version of going on a scavenger hunt.
 All you’ll need to do is download the GPS coordinates and get out there to find the geocaches.
-The cold and snow add an extra layer of fun challenge to this activity.
+The cold and snow add an extra layer of a fun challenge to this activity.
+Bring along some small tokens, stickers, or other small toys to put in the geocache if you plan on removing any.
+And be sure to put the cache back in the same spot so others can have the excitement of finding it too.

 Visiting the Nature Center

-The winters can be a bit harsh in Wisconsin, but still fun nonetheless.
-So if you're taking your RV trip in the winter and need to step indoors to get a break from the cold for a bit, you can visit the Nature Center.
-During the winter, the Nature Center is usually opened on Saturdays, so don’t miss your chance to check it out.
-This can be a great way to learn a thing or two.
+The winters can be a bit harsh in Wisconsin, but still fun, nonetheless.
+So, if you're taking your RV trip in the winter and need to step indoors to get a break from the cold for a bit, you can visit the Nature Center at Devil's Lake State Park.
+During the winter, the Nature Center is usually only open on Saturdays, so don’t miss your chance to check it out.
+This warm stop can be a great way to learn a thing or two.

-Even in the dead of winter when the lake has frozen over, the fish are alive and flourishing under the surface.
+Even in the dead of winter, when the lake has frozen over, the fish are alive and flourishing under the surface.
 When the ice is thick enough, you can venture out, drill a hole, and see how many fish you can catch.
-You’ll be able to catch trout, pike, and much more.
+You’ll be able to catch northern pike, brown trout, perch, bass, and much more.
 Just be sure to take special precautions being out on the ice.
+Check with the park office or staff to make sure the ice is thick enough to use.

 When the snow covers the ground, you can come skiing just about anywhere here in the park.
 You’ll need to bring your own skis with you though in your camper, as the park does not provide any.
-Also, keep in mind that none of the park is groomed or kept up for skiers, but it can still be a fun family activity.
+Also, keep in mind that none of the park is groomed or kept up for skiers, but skiing can still be a fun family activity.
+There are 17 trails to choose from, which range in length from 0.1 miles to 13.7 miles.